 The 2010 edition of Chambers Global recognised Brian for being “widely regarded as a leader in the field”.
 The Chambers Asia Pacific Guide 2011 also noted that he is “sought out as lead counsel in complex cases”.
 While the 2012 edition added Brian was “renowned for his depth of knowledge.”

-In the Carter Holt v Genesis case (2009-2010) Brian was instructed to act as senior counsel for the plaintiff, to replace Queen’s Counsel.
-The Carter Holt case was major multi-million dollar civil litigation against two defendants represented by New Zealand Queen’s Counsel and senior English counsel respectively.
+In the Carter Holt v Genesis case (2009-2010) Brian was instructed to act as senior counsel for the plaintiff, to replace King’s Counsel.
+The Carter Holt case was major multi-million dollar civil litigation against two defendants represented by New Zealand King’s Counsel and senior English counsel respectively.
 The case ran for 155 sitting days in the High Court at Auckland and was finally resolved with a confidential settlement.

 In 2011 Brian acted as lead counsel for Cavalier Wool Holdings Limited to successfully oppose an appeal against a decision of the Commerce Commission under the Commerce Act to authorize the acquisition by Cavalier of the last remaining business competitor in the wool scouring industry in New Zealand.